Davaakhatan/clipforge/README.md

 ## 📖 Usage Guide

+### Project Management
+1. **New Project**: Click "New" button in header to start a fresh project
+2. **Save Project**: Click "Save" (or "Save *" if you have unsaved changes) to save your project as a `.clipforge` file
+3. **Open Project**: Click "Open" button to load a previously saved project
+4. **Auto-Save**: Projects are automatically saved every 5 minutes in the background
+5. **Crash Recovery**: If the app crashes, you'll be prompted to restore your auto-saved project on next launch

 ### Import Videos
 1. Click "Import Video" or drag & drop video files
 2. Videos appear in Media Library with thumbnails